qiuyingyue/ReinforcementLearning/README.md

 * each person write and maintain its own python file

-* we can add either algorithm class or environment class
+* we can add  algorithm class and environment class

 * for environment class _env_, we have